 - A. Criteria governing the referral of juvenile offenders to intake; and - B. Criteria and procedures for issuing written citations or summonses to juvenile offenders to appear at court in lieu of taking them into custody.

 - Written directive addressing elements of the standard.
-(Qty Initial: 1) (Qty Reaccred: 1)

-- Completed citations and arrest reports, or summonses.
+(Qty Initial: 1) (Qty Reaccred: 1) - Completed arrest reports, citations, or summonses.
 (Qty Initial: 3) (Qty Reaccred: 1 each year)

-- III.
-Required References

-- IV.
-Assessor Guidelines

-- V. Accreditation Manager Notes

 A written directive establishes procedures for processing juveniles, to include: